nerdslab/latentOT/index.md

 ## Method
 The main idea behind LOT is to factorize the transport plan into three components, where mass is moved: (i) from individual source points to source anchors, (ii) from the source anchors to target anchors, and (iii) from target anchors to individual target points.
 This is illustrated in Figure 1.
 ![](imgs/illus.png)
+**Figure 1: A transport consists of moving mass from the data to anchors, and the anchors to anchors**

 To translate the idea into mathematics, we propose the Latent Optimal Transport (LOT ) which solves the following optimization.

 ![](imgs/decom.png)

 The output transport is low-rank and decomposed into 3 pieces:
 ![](https://latex.codecogs.com/svg.latex?\mathbf{P}=\mathbf{P}_{x}%20\operatorname{diag}\left(\mathbf{u}_{z}^{-1}\right)%20\mathbf{P}_{z}%20\operatorname{diag}\left(\mathbf{v}_{z}^{-1}\right)%20\mathbf{P}_{y})

+The outer 2 pieces represents the clustering of data, and the inner piece represents the alignment of data.
 ![](imgs/lott.png)

 ## Results